willspencer805/cmsc388T-web-template/README.md

 Here is the [link](https://www.terpconnect.umd.edu/~wspencer/wspencer.github.io/) to my site on TerpConnect

 # GitHub
-Here is the [link](willspencer805.github.io) to my site on GitHub pages
+Here is the link to my site on GitHub pages: willspencer805.github.io